Learn how to set up QuickBooks Database Server Manager in QuickBooks Desktop.

 - Select and open QuickBooksDBXX (XX is the version number).

-- From the Startup type dropdown menu, select Automatic.
+- From Startup type, select Automatic.

 Step 3: Set your firewall permissions